 Check out these additional resources for more great info:

-EWG’s Skin Deep are leading the industry in terms of resources to help consumers make accurate assessments about the safety of their products.
+EWG’s Skin Deep is leading the industry in terms of resources to help consumers make accurate assessments about the safety of their products.
 This was my go-to starting point and I reference the site and app often (EWG’s App is now called “Healthy Living”).
 With breakthrough research and education, they aim to drive consumer choice and provide you with easy-to-navigate ratings for a wide range of products and ingredients on the market.

-The Campaign for Safe Cosmetics coalition is a project of Breast Cancer Prevention Partners (formerly the Breast Cancer Fund), working to protect the health of consumers, workers and the environment through public education, corporate accountability and sustainability campaigns focused on eliminating dangerous chemicals from cosmetics and personal care products.
+The Campaign for Safe Cosmetics coalition is a project of Breast Cancer Prevention Partners (formerly the Breast Cancer Fund), working to protect the health of consumers, workers, and the environment through public education, corporate accountability and sustainability campaigns focused on eliminating dangerous chemicals from cosmetics and personal care products.

 The Story of Cosmetics